badgumby/arch-linux-install/README.md

    > For WiFi only system, use wifi-menu

 ## Executing the script
-> bash <(curl -s --tlsv1.2 --insecure --request GET "https://raw.githubusercontent.com/badgumby/arch-linux-install/master/arch-install-gumby.sh")
+> bash <(curl -s --tlsv1.2 --request GET "https://raw.githubusercontent.com/badgumby/arch-linux-install/master/arch-install-gumby.sh")

 ## What does this script do?
 In order:
 1. Prompts for system type (EFI or BIOS)